Come to our wedding!

 8 PM — Party

 Dancing and whatever!
 Just don't hurt yourself.
-There will be bonfire if fire restrictions allow.

 10 PM — Gate closes